vdurante/asp.net_n-layered_web_applications/part1/object-oriented_programming/what_is_object-oriented_programming.md

 # What Is Object-Oriented Programming (OOP)?

-Opposed to classic procedural programming, which describes a program as a composition of actions organized in a logical flow, Object-Oriented Programming (OOP) organizes code around classes and objects.
+Opposed to classic procedural programming, which describes a program as a composition of actions organized in a logical flow, Object-Oriented Programming organizes code around classes and objects.
 An object is the instantiation of a class: self-contained components of an application that have private functionality as well as public functionality that can be exposed to the user.

 ## Important Concepts